Haroth/Air-quality-analysis/README.md

 ## General info
 The analysis of the causality of weather on smog in Cracow.
 Meteorological and smog data comes from 2018 year. <br>
-In the project I am doing exploratory data analysis, modeling linear regression in order to find important coefficients. <br>
+In the project I done exploratory data analysis, modeling linear regression in order to find important coefficients.
+It showed a significant causality of air temperature, humidity and wind speed to the level of air pollution.<br>
-In the last section I am implementing two machine learning models (MLP and LSTM) to find best predictions of the smog values based on weather.
+In the last section I implemented two machine learning models (MLP and LSTM) to find best predictions of the smog values based on weather.
+The LSTM model error rate was 7.08%.

 ## Technologies
 * Python version: 3.6.8